 Providing Physical Therapy services to the greater Atlanta Area since June 2010, we specialize in female and male pelvic health, and we offer various programs to address pregnancy and postpartum conditions.

-We have over 25 years of clinical experience in the areas of orthopedics and pelvic health.
+We have over 25 years of experience in orthopedics and pelvic health physical therapy.
 We are dedicated to continuing our education, training, and skills to provide the highest quality of care for our patients.

-Our physical therapy setting is unique; we are located within a medical office building, creating an environment for easy collaboration with many other health care providers of pelvic health.
+Our physical therapy setting is unique; we are located within a medical office building which allows for easy collaboration with other providers of pelvic health.
 The quality of care and time spent with each patient exceeds what is found in the typical rehabilitation setting.
 Educating our patients about their conditions, listening to their concerns, and understanding their goals are key components of our care.
 With this patient-centered approach, we have become a premier rehabilitation facility for women and men throughout Atlanta and the Southeast Region.

 Our mission is to help our patients improve their quality of life by addressing pelvic floor conditions that can affect bowel, bladder and sexual functioning.
-Our programs and services are devoted to helping individuals with activities that are often taken for granted – being able to have a pelvic exam or use a tampon, having intercourse without pain, not having to wear a pad because of urinary or fecal leakage, and not having to endure pelvic pain.
+Our programs and services are devoted to helping individuals with activities that are often taken for granted – being able to tolerate a pelvic exam or insert a tampon, having sex without pain, not having to wear a pad because of urinary or fecal leakage, and not having to endure pelvic pain.

 Meet Our Staff

 Mobile: 678.570.9500 | Email Jenny